sbhatm1213/rqm-script/README.md

 # script-testcases-testscripts
-script to get testcases and testscripts
+script to get testcases and testscripts from RQM portal